stuarthayhurst/alphabetical-grid-extension/README.md

     - `make release`: Updates the GTK 4 UI, translations, then creates and checks an extension zip
       - Calls `make gtk4 translations prune compress build check`
       - Supports any variables / arguments supported by these targets
+      - Also allows passing `VERSION="XX"`, where XX is the version to update `metadata.json` to
     - `make package`: Creates the extension zip from the project's current state (Only useful for debugging)

 ## Install dependencies: